 Well, the government recommends we eat one portion of oily fish every week, but actually farmed fish can contain omega-6 because of the diet they are fed.
 So increasingly, people are finding that taking omega-3 oils is the most efficient way to improve the ratio and control inflammation.

-Why do we recommend EQ and Eskimo Oil?
+Why do we recommend Eskimo Oil?